JOIN OUR AUTISM-FRIENDLY FILM CLUB

 What is an Autism Friendly Screening?

 the lights are kept higher and the volume is kept lower.
 You can bring your own food, make a noise and move around the cinema freely within reason during the film.
 There is no allocated seating and for every autistic person who comes along, one parent or carer can get in absolutely free by completing the Essential Companion Scheme form which can be found here: http://www.harlequintheatre.co.uk/your-visit/accessibility/ or completed at the box office.

 What are the Guidelines for the Club?

-Children & vulnerable adults attending the club must be supervised by their designated carer at all times
+- Children & vulnerable adults attending the club must be supervised by their designated carer at all times

-Audience members are not permitted to touch the cinema screen at any time
+- Audience members are not permitted to touch the cinema screen at any time